Sky Tonight

 ☼ -0.1 ✣ -

-Arcturus, with magnitude -0.05, is the third brightest object.
-It is located in the east-northeastern sky.
+Arcturus, shining with magnitude -0.05, is the second brightest object.
+You can find it in the north-northeastern sky.

 More about Arcturus